klepas/fuckyouimaplatypus-site/index.md

   09:45-10:30   Keynote by lin_s
   10:30-12:00   Antennas         Hardware     Lockpicking          CTF 101            Drones
                 by Chris + Ash   by Silvio    (by topy + klepas)   by ctkris          by Mike + Jeff
-  12:00-13:00   SDR              GDB          + CTF                Red Star           Doorbells
+  12:00-13:00   SDR              Browser      + CTF                Red Star           Doorbells
-                by pamela        by pauljt    (by muld0r)          by David           by Tres
+                by pamela        by Paul      (by muld0r)          by David           by Tres
   13:00-14:00   Lunch
   14:00-15:30   Wireless         Pentesting   Lockpicking          Bounties           Drones
                 by y011          by Lukasz    (by topy + klepas)   by Shubs           by Mike + Jeff